nhyldmar/fez-ap/README.md

 - Follow the instructions to setup HAT.
 - Download the latest `FezAP.zip` from the releases tab and place it in your `Mods` folder.
-- If all is well, when running `MONOMODDED_FEZ.exe`, you should see the HAT logo with a list of the loaded mods and their versions.
+- If all is well, when running `MONOMODDED_FEZ.exe`, you should see the HAT logo and the FEZAP version in the top left.

 ## Usage

 - Create and open a new save (you can backup your old saves by copying their save files from your local files).
+  - If you are reconnecting to an existing AP game, just load into it's save file.
 - Press \` and use the `connect` command (if you type `help` followed by any command you can get more info).
+  - The command to input is of the form: `connect <server> <port_number> <slot_name> <optional: password>`
   - Example: `connect archipelago.gg 12345 My_Fez`
-- Everything should be fine if you see `Connected` in the top left of the screen
+- Everything should be fine if you see `Connected` in the top left of the screen.
 - There are no checks until you go outside with the Fez, so you can do the intro sequence before the countdown.
 - There are several other handy commands you can use like `ready`, `say`, `missing`, `received` and many quality of life ones ported over from FEZUG.
 - There are several utility commands like `collect`, `send`, `warp`, `tp` and `itemcount`, but they should only be used to get out of softlocks or other problems while this mod is not fully stable.
-- If you disconnect, don't open any doors that shouldn't be open with what you've received.
+- If you disconnect, don't open any locked doors (both key and cube count doors).
 - It is recommended to look up codes for anti-cubes and heart cubes online while the poptracker doesn't exist.
 - Handy tools that may help can be found here: <https://jenna1337.github.io/FezTools/>
+- Check the [TODO list](TODO.md) for a list of known bugs and future plans.

 ## Building